drestrepom/mcp_graphql/README.md

 # MCP GraphQL

-An MCP (Model Control Protocol) server that enables interaction with GraphQL APIs.
+An MCP (Model Context Protocol) server that enables interaction with GraphQL APIs.

 ## Description

-MCP GraphQL is a tool that implements the Model Control Protocol (MCP) to provide a standardized interface for interacting with GraphQL APIs.
+MCP GraphQL is a tool that implements the Model Context Protocol (MCP) to provide a standardized interface for interacting with GraphQL APIs.
 It automatically exposes each GraphQL query as a separate MCP tool, allowing MCP-compatible clients to seamlessly communicate with GraphQL services.

 ## Features